Felix Mobile Phone Plans Review

 With only a few plans on offer, Felix Mobile doesn’t have a lot of variety, however it is certainly worth considering for an environmentally-conscious consumer wanting flexibility and no contracts.
 Achieving carbon neutral certification, running on 100% renewable electricity, and committing to plant a tree for every month that you’re signed up, Felix Mobile is a worthy choice if you’re after a telco that does a little bit more for the environment.

-As for value, $35 gets you unlimited data, but all data use is restricted to maximum speeds of 20Mbps.
+As for value, with plans around $25 to $40, you won’t find the cheapest or low-data plans with Felix, but its unlimited data plan might be tempting if you don’t like the restrictions of data allowances.
 That’s fairly generous for the average customer, but is certainly not for everyone, especially if you’ve shelled out for a 5G phone and want to take advantage of ultra-fast mobile speeds.
 Of course you can always compare phone plans if you’d like to shop around.

 About the author of this page